-Beginning file format - The ProtoTRAK has no special requirements, it does not need any special characters.
+Beginning File Format - The ProtoTRAK has no special requirements, it does not need any special characters.
 This is unlike the Fanuc that uses the % to initiate the rewinding of the tape.

-End of file format - the ProtoTRAK requires the % to show the end of the file.
+End of File Format - the ProtoTRAK requires the % to show the end of the file.
 Characters after the % will be ignored.

-Beginning of an operation - the ProtoTRAK requires that the tool number, feedrate and tool offset appear before, or on the same line as, a move command.
-In addition, the ProtoTRAK VL (but not the SL) requires the spindle speed be set.
+Beginning of an Operation - the ProtoTRAK requires that the tool number, feedrate, spindle speed and tool offset appear before, or on the same line as, a move command.
 The absolute zero of the ProtoTRAK is set in a different mode and does not need to be set at the beginning of each operation.